kanevundi/Tanzania-Wells-Prediction-Project/README.md

 ## 6. Conclusion

 The accuracy of my random forest classifier and KNearest Neighbors Classifier was 78% and 77% respectively.
-While it is still a good predictive model, I would like to undertake further feature engineering to boost this recall score if I had more time.
-We achieved our objectives to be able to predict the functional wells and had a conclusive accuracy score.
+While it is still a good predictive model, I would like to undertake further feature engineering to boost the recall scores if I had more time.
+I achieved our bjectives to be able to predict the functional wells and had a conclusive accuracy score.

 ## 7. Recommendations